Complex Regional Pain Syndrome

 (CRPS; Reflex Sympathetic Dystrophy [RSD]; Causalgia; Sympathetically Maintained Pain)

-DefinitionComplex regional pain syndrome (CRPS) refers to a chronic condition that affects the nerves and blood vessels of one or more limbs.There are two types of CRPS:
+DefinitionComplex regional pain syndrome (CRPS) refers to a chronic condition that affects the nerves and blood vessels of 1 or more limbs.There are 2 types of CRPS:

 - CRPS 1, previously called reflex sympathetic dystrophy or RSD, has no observable nerve damage.

 - CRPS 2, previously called causalgia, produces similar symptoms after a verified nerve injury has occurred.

 CausesThe cause of CRPS is not known.
 The condition likely results from several factors.
 It may involve overactivity of the sympathetic nervous system.
 Inflammation may also play a role in the disorder.